Company vs. Person: The Right Approach to Website Visitor Identification

 Marketing

-If you run a modern enterprise GTM engine, person-level website IDs are a sugar high.
-They make dashboards look precise while quietly bloating CAC, slowing enterprise sales cycles, and training reps to chase ghosts.
-Every probabilistic hop from IP → device → person adds error and legal risk; every follow-up based on that guess erodes trust and deliverability.
+That’s the trap: person-level IDs look like precision while quietly inflating CAC, slowing enterprise cycles, and training reps to chase ghosts.
+Each probabilistic hop (IP → device → person) multiplies error and legal risk; each follow-up based on that guess erodes trust and deliverability.

-The compounding asset isn’t a name, it’s the account.
-Which companies are showing up, what they’re reading, how often they return, and where they are in the journey.
-Company-level intelligence aligns with how B2B really buys (committees), scales into coordinated ABM plays, and survives procurement, security, and investor diligence.
-If it can’t pass a DPA review or raise win rates on ICP accounts, it’s not an edge—it’s noise.
+You don’t need names.
+You need accounts—which companies are researching, what they’re consuming, how often they return, and where they are in the journey.
+Company-level intelligence aligns with how B2B actually buys (committees), powers coordinated ABM, and survives procurement, security, and diligence.

 More data actually makes you dumber

 Buying committees make decisions; person-level triggers optimize for a single browser tab.
-You end up personalizing to the wrong stakeholder while the real champions and economic buyers remain untouched.
-Account-level patterns (multiple visitors, repeat sessions, asset mix) reveal stage and seriousness, so you can multithread deliberately instead of playing whack-a-mole with individuals.
+You personalize to the wrong stakeholder while champions and economic buyers stay invisible.

 Surveillance leads to worse relationships